Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 Current stage:
 - Continuing work on converting to LVGL instead of the webserver/webpage.
 - SOC, Voltage, and Current are displayed on home screen
-- Cell Voltages and Wire Resistances are available from there respective screens
+- Cell Voltages and Wire Resistances are available from their respective screens

 Future Features:
 - List and select available devices